wcm-io/io.wcm.wcm.core.components/src/site/markdown/usage.md

 To experiment with the wcm.io WCM Core Components install the [wcm.io WCM Core Component Library][component-library] in a local AEM instance.

+### Setting up your project

+If you want to start a new project it is recommended to use the [wcm.io Maven Archtype for AEM][maven-archetype-aem] and setting the `optionWcmioHandler=y`.
+The sets up a new AEM project including the setup for wcm.io Handler and includes some example usages of WCM Core Components.

+When you want to switch an existing project make sure to include all dependency bundles and apply the required [system configuration][handler-configuration].

 ### Drop-in replacement

 The wcm.io WCM Core Components are designed to be a drop-in replacement for the AEM Sites Core Components.
 All content properties stored by the original components can also be read by the wcm.io components, and the generated markup is the same.

-Components that store link target information (e.g. Button, Title, Teaser, Image component) will can read the link target information from the "old" property (e.g. `linkURL`).
-But once the data is edited and saved using the edit dialog, this old property is removed an replaced with the [Link Handler-specific properties][link-handler-link-properties].
-That means after that a switch back to the original components may required a content migration back to the "old" link properties.
+Components that store link target information (e.g. Button, Title, Teaser, Image component) can read the link target information from the "old" property (e.g. `linkURL`).
+But once the data is edited and saved using the edit dialog, this old property is removed and replaced with the [Link Handler-specific properties][link-handler-link-properties].
+That means that a switch back to the original components may require a manual content migration back to the "old" link properties.